erickvilom/100hires-setup-task/README.md

 # 100hires-setup-task
-Portfolio task: setting up Claude Code and Codex in Cursor AI Tools Onboarding — Portfolio Task
+Portfolio task: setting up Claude Code and Codex in Cursor

 This repository documents the setup process for three AI-native development tools — Cursor IDE, Claude Code, and Codex — as part of a portfolio task for a Junior Growth Marketing Specialist application at 100Hires.

 Tools Installed

-Cursor IDE — AI-powered code editor (already installed prior to this task) Claude Code (Anthropic) — installed via CLI inside WSL (Windows Subsystem for Linux), then connected to Cursor as an extension
+1. Cursor IDE — AI-powered code editor (already installed prior to this task)
+2. Claude Code (Anthropic) — installed via CLI inside WSL (Windows Subsystem for Linux), then connected to Cursor as an extension
-Codex (OpenAI) — installed via npm inside WSL, then connected to Cursor WSL2 (Ubuntu) — required as a prerequisite, since Claude Code does not run natively on Windows Node.js / npm (via nvm) — required as a prerequisite for installing Codex
+3. Codex (OpenAI) — installed via npm inside WSL, then connected to Cursor
+4. WSL2 (Ubuntu) — required as a prerequisite, since Claude Code does not run natively on Windows
+5. Node.js / npm (via nvm) — required as a prerequisite for installing Codex

 Steps Completed

-Installed WSL2 with Ubuntu (wsl --install) to get a Linux environment on Windows Installed the Claude Code CLI inside WSL using the official install script Added ~/.local/bin to the PATH so the claude command would be recognized Created this public GitHub repository and cloned it inside the WSL filesystem Opened the project in Cursor directly from the WSL terminal (cursor .) so Cursor would treat it as a WSL project from the start
+1. Installed WSL2 with Ubuntu (wsl --install) to get a Linux environment on Windows
+2. Installed the Claude Code CLI inside WSL using the official install script
+3. Added ~/.local/bin to the PATH so the claude command would be recognized
+4. Created this public GitHub repository and cloned it inside the WSL filesystem
+5. Opened the project in Cursor directly from the WSL terminal (cursor .) so Cursor would treat it as a WSL project from the start
-Installed the WSL extension in Cursor when prompted, for proper WSL integration Ran claude from Cursor's integrated WSL terminal, logged in with my Anthropic account (OAuth via browser), and confirmed folder trust — this auto-installed the Claude Code extension in Cursor
+6. Installed the WSL extension in Cursor when prompted, for proper WSL integration
+7. Ran claude from Cursor's integrated WSL terminal, logged in with my Anthropic account (OAuth via browser), and confirmed folder trust — this auto-installed the Claude Code extension in Cursor
-Selected Sonnet 4.6 as the active model (the default model, Fable 5, was temporarily unavailable) Installed Node.js and npm inside WSL using nvm, since neither was present Installed Codex globally via npm install -g @openai/codex Ran codex from Cursor's integrated terminal and logged in with my OpenAI/ChatGPT account (OAuth via browser) Verified both Claude Code and Codex work correctly by asking each one to list the files in the project
+8. Selected Sonnet 4.6 as the active model (the default model, Fable 5, was temporarily unavailable)
+9. Installed Node.js and npm inside WSL using nvm, since neither was present
+10. Installed Codex globally via npm install -g @openai/codex
+11. Ran codex from Cursor's integrated terminal and logged in with my OpenAI/ChatGPT account (OAuth via browser)
+12. Verified both Claude Code and Codex work correctly by asking each one to list the files in the project

 Issues Ran Into and How I Solved Them